Bahrain–Iran relations: 2022 FIFA World Cup qualification

-In the 2022 World Cup qualifiers, Bahrain was grouped together with Iran, thus attracted many Bahrainis to take interest in the encounter due to tensions between Bahrain and Iran.
-At the first match between Bahrain and Iran in Manama, tensions were seen with Bahrainis booed and whistled the anthem of Iran and jeering of Iranian players.
-The match ended with a shock historic 1–0 win for Bahrain, the first time Bahrain beat Iran in 10 years.
-FIFA had fined Bahrain for the incident.
+In the 2022 World Cup qualifiers, Bahrain was grouped together with Iran.
+Many Bahrainis took an interest in the encounter due to tensions between Bahrain and Iran.
+At the first match between Bahrain and Iran in the Bahraini capital, Manama, Bahrain supporters booed and whistled during the Iranian anthem and jeered the Iranian players.
+FIFA later fined Bahrain for the incident.
+The match ended with a shock historic 1–0 win for Bahrain, the first time in 10 years that Bahrain beat Iran.

 Bahrain's peace treaty with Israel

-On September 11, 2020, Bahrain announced it would establish official ties with Israel.
-The surprising normalization attempt by Bahrain has prompted anger from the Iranian leadership, as many Iranian officials openly denounced the deal and accused Bahrain of working with Zionist groups.
+On 11 September 2020, Bahrain announced it would establish official ties with Israel through the US-led Abraham Accords.
+The surprising normalisation attempt by Bahrain prompted anger from the Iranian leadership, as many Iranian officials openly denounced the deal and accused Bahrain of working with Zionist groups.

 Renewed territorial claim from Iran

-Amidst recent public unrest across Iran related to the death of Mahsa Amini, Iranian government has begun laying claims around Bahrain with a revisionist aim, denying Bahrain's rights to exist, a move which was seen by Bahrain as a clear threat to its sovereignty.
+Amidst public unrest across Iran related to the death of Mahsa Amini, Iranian government has begun laying claims around Bahrain with a revisionist aim, denying Bahrain's rights to exist, a move which was seen by Bahrain as a clear threat to its sovereignty.

+Return to diplomatic relations

+After Iran and Saudi Arabia agreed to re-establish relations, the U.S. Assistant Secretary of State for Near Eastern Affairs Barbara Leaf told lawmakers, "I think [Bahrain-Iranian diplomatic normalization] will happen sometime soon."